Quick Start (WebSockets)

 Step 6.
 Receive and Play Translated Audio

-Listen for messages from the WebSocket.
-Palabra sends different message types including transcriptions, translations, and audio data.
+Listen for messages on the same WebSocket.
+Palabra sends transcriptions, translations, and TTS audio chunks (output_audio_data).

 import json